RafaelB411/Vjudge-Problems/README.md

 # Vjudge-Problems

-Vjudge problems solved as exercises for IF672.
+Vjudge problems solved as practice for IF672.